-Core Standard 1: All clinical areas are required to have a supernumerary Shift Supervisor: Not all wards have an establishment funded for a supernumerary Shift Supervisor.
-However there have been significant improvements in 2018 with increased funded establishment on two wards resulting in supernumerary shift co-ordinators.
+Core standard 1: All clinical areas are required to have a supernumerary shift supervisor: Not all wards have an establishment funded for a supernumerary shift supervisor however there have been significant improvements in 2018 with increased funded establishment on two wards resulting in supernumerary shift co-ordinators.
 Eight wards are fully compliant with this standard.
-Partially compliant wards allocate a Nurse to take charge and co-ordinate the shift.
-All wards have a Ward Manager who is supernumerary, benefit from presence of a supernumerary Matron and have access to a supernumerary Clinical Educator.
+Partially complaint wards allocate a nurse to take charge and co-ordinate the shift.
+All wards have a Ward Manager who is supernumerary, and benefit from presence of a supernumerary Matron, and have access to a supernumerary Clinical Educator.

-Core Standard 14: There should be access to a senior (Band 8a) children's Nurse for advice at all times: A business case has been devised and approved to support the implementation of a nursing team 24 hours per day seven days a week who support the nursing and medical teams on the wards.
-The team will be clinically led by an Advanced Nurse Practitioner on each shift.
+Core standard 14: There should be access to a senior (Band 8a) children's nurse for advice at all times: A business case has been devised and approved to support the implementation of a nursing team 24 hours per day 7 days a week who support the nursing and medical teams on the wards, the team will be clinically led by an Advanced Nurse Practitioner on each shift.
 This standard will be achieved by introducing the new model during 2019-20.
 All clinical areas have access to senior nurses "in hours".
-An experienced Band 6 or 7 provides support to the nursing team "out-of-hours" through the Patient Flow, Night Matron and Senior Nurse bleep holder.
+An experienced Band 6 or 7 provides support to the nursing team "out of hours" through the Patient Flow, Night Matron and Senior Nurse bleep holder.

-The Trust has been progressing towards the aims of having: zero nurse vacancies; sustaining a resilient nursing workforce; recruiting proactively and ensuring the provision of a nursing workforce who have the right skills and receive the right training for the job; retaining our nurses; planning for future workforce requirements; enabling all nurses to reach their full potential; and promoting the nursing contribution to research.
-This has enabled the Trust to make the following improvements:
+In further progressing the work towards the aims of having zero nurse vacancies, sustaining a resilient nursing workforce, recruiting proactively, and ensuring the provision of a nursing workforce who have the right skills and receive the right training for the job, retaining our nurses, planning for future workforce requirements, enabling all nurses to reach their full potential, and promoting the nursing contribution to research, the Trust has made the following improvements: